ruoyuwang1995nya/VoltCraft/README.md

     "scass_type": "c16_m62_1 * NVIDIA T4"
 }
 ```
-In this case, we are going to use the LAMMPS package as the calculator.
+In this case, we are going to use LAMMPS as the simulation tool.

-Next, we are going to calculate the diffusion coefficient $D$ of lithium ion from the mean square displacement of Li^{+} ions over a certain period of time.
-We can prepare a json file specifies the command for diffusion coefficient calculation.
+Next, we are going to calculate the diffusion coefficient $D$ of lithium ion (Li^+) from the mean square displacement of Li^+ ions over a certain period of time.
+The following json file is created to specify the calculation settings:

 ```json
 {